TI-84 Calculator

 A TI-84 calculator is a graphing calculator used in algebra, geometry, statistics, precalculus, calculus, and many exam-prep settings.
 Students use it to calculate expressions, graph functions, inspect tables, run statistics, and work with matrices.

-This website provides a free online TI-84 calculator for practice.
-It is not an official Texas Instruments product, but it helps students review common workflows in a browser.
+This website provides a free online TI-84 calculator for browser practice.
+It is not an official Texas Instruments product, but it helps students review TI-84 style workflows, compare steps with tutorials, and prepare before using a physical calculator.

 Basic buttons and navigation